 As a side note, here’s what did live up to the hype in the States: 29 Awesome Items on the In-n-Out Burger secret menu.

 My Birthday Dinner at Alinea

 As I posted some of the dinner on Instagram stories I started to receive a flood of messages asking for my reviews of Alinea.

 Was it worth it?
 Is it the best food I’ve had?
 Would I recommend it?

-After building Loka for the last two years I’ve really started to question the necessity of any critical review from the New York Times to a local food blogger (actually, many times I trust the local food blogger more).
+After building Loka for the last two years I’ve really started to question the necessity of any critical review from the New York Times to a local online food writer (actually, many times I trust the local more).